CharlesRh/secular-buddhism/eightfold-path/5-right-livelihood/03-purpose-and-meaning.md

 This orientation toward contribution can transform even difficult work circumstances.
 A healthcare worker enduring a broken system finds meaning in each patient treated with dignity.
 A teacher working with limited resources draws purpose from students whose lives are changed.
 A person in a seemingly mundane job discovers significance in maintaining systems that others depend upon.

-The Dalai Lama expresses this perspective by emphasizing that helping others is the surest path to our own happiness.
+The Dalai Lama often emphasizes that helping others is the surest path to our own happiness.
 From this viewpoint, seeking meaning in work isn't self-centered but a recognition that we flourish most fully when contributing to others' well-being.

 ### Navigating Meaningless Work: When Values and Livelihood Conflict